 Interested in the sustainable use of one of our "untapped" forest resources?
 Interested in income generation and entrepreneurship?
 This certificate course in Maple Sap Collection and Syrup Processing will lead you along your way to joining the growing sap and syrup industry in West Virginia.
-The West Virginia Department of Agriculture, the WV Veterans and Warriors to Agriculture Program, and Future Generations (a WV educational institution) are partnering to offer a program to help people get into the maple business.
+Future Generations University is partnering with the West Virginia Department of Agriculture, the WV Veterans and Warriors to Agriculture Program to offer this program designed to help people get into the maple syrup business.
 Although designed with the special needs of WV veterans in mind, this program is open to all interested in maple.

-This certificate is a collaborative partnership between the WV Veterans and Warriors to Agriculture, the WV Department of Agriculture, and Future Generations.
+This certificate is a collaborative partnership between the WV Veterans and Warriors to Agriculture, the WV Department of Agriculture, and Future Generations University.

 - Maple Sap Collection and Syrup Processing Certificate Course - This is a credit bearing certificate course offered through Future Generations.

 - Four weeks of online instruction